aehrc/isling/configfile.md

 	- *HostMapQ* (integer) - mapping quality of the host alignment
 	- *ViralMapQ* (integer) - mapping quality of the virus/vector alignment

-2. `bed-exclude`: Specify a list of `bed` files in order to exclude any integrations that fall within the regions in those `bed` files
+2. `bed-exclude`: Specify a list of `bed` files to exclude any integrations that fall within the regions in those `bed` files
-3. `bed-include`: Specify a list of `bed` files in order to only include integrations that fall within the regions in those `bed` files
+3. `bed-include`: Specify a list of `bed` files to only include integrations that fall within the regions in those `bed` files
+4. `annotation-gff`: Specify a list of `gff` files to annotate each integration with the nearest feature in each `gff` file, and the distance between the integration and that feature

 TODO:
-5. `nearest-bed`: Specify a list of `bed` files in order to annotate each integration with the nearest feature in each `bed` file, and the distance between the integration and that feature
+5. `nearest-bed`: Specify a list of `bed` files to annotate each integration with the nearest feature in each `bed` file, and the distance between the integration and that feature
-6. `nearest-gtf`: Similar to `nearest-bed`, but with a `gtf` file rather than an `bed` file

 #### Merging